StackVista/stackstate-docs/use/stackstate-ui/perspectives/topology-perspective.md

 ## Visualization settings

-The visualization of components and relations in the topology perspective can be customized in the visualization settings.
+You can customize the visualization of components and relations in the topology perspective using the visualization settings.
 Click the **Visualization Settings** icon in the left menu to open the visualization settings menu.
 Here you can edit:

 * Root cause display - to what extent the view should be expanded when an element in the view reports a `DEVIATING` or `CRITICAL` health state or propagated health state.
 * Grouping - display all components individually or combine like components in a component group.
 For details, see [component grouping](topology-perspective.md#grouping).